EPYC 7552 vs Ryzen Threadripper PRO 9945WX

 So, is Ryzen Threadripper PRO 9945WX better than EPYC 7552?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen Threadripper PRO 9945WX is ahead with a 38.1% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, EPYC 7552 pulls ahead with 1% better PassMark.
 EPYC 7552 also has the bigger cache pool with 200% larger total L3 cache (192 MB vs 64 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, EPYC 7552 is the better fit.
+For streaming, content creation, and heavier multitasking, EPYC 7552 is the stronger fit.
 You are getting 1% better PassMark, backed by 48 cores and 96 threads.
-It also carries the larger cache pool with 200% larger total L3 cache (192 MB vs 64 MB).
+It also has the larger cache pool with 200% larger total L3 cache (192 MB vs 64 MB).

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen Threadripper PRO 9945WX is the smarter buy today.
-Ryzen Threadripper PRO 9945WX is $2,685 cheaper on MSRP at $1,340 MSRP versus $4,025 MSRP, and it gives you a 38.1% average FPS lead across 50 shared CPU game tests in our data.
-The trade-off is that EPYC 7552 is still stronger for heavier multi-core work with 1% better PassMark.
-It is also 197.4% better value on MSRP (42.4 vs 14.3 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen Threadripper PRO 9945WX is the better buy right now.
+Ryzen Threadripper PRO 9945WX comes in $2,685 cheaper on MSRP at $1,340 MSRP versus $4,025 MSRP, and it still gives you a 38.1% average FPS lead across 50 shared CPU game tests in our data.
+The compromise is that EPYC 7552 is still stronger for heavier multi-core work with 1% better PassMark.
+It is also 197.4% better value on MSRP (42.4 vs 14.3 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?